 - Rinse the rutabaga well with clean water, and be sure to dry it thoroughly so it is not slippery.

 - Use the paring knife or vegetable peeler to remove the outer layer of the rutabaga, just like you would for a potato.
 Rutabagas are typically dipped in wax so they will hold up better in storage — so make sure to remove all of the wax before cooking.

 - Cut off the bottom of the rutabaga so you have a flat surface for chopping.

 - While resting on its flat bottom, use your large knife to halve and then quarter the rutabaga.

 - Continue chopping the rutabaga until you have one- to two-inch cubes (or whatever size you desire).
 Keeping the pieces consistent in size will make for even cooking and give you the best texture all around.

-Once you have your rutabaga chopped up and ready to go, you can roast it or boil and mash it for a side dish, or add it to a hearty soup or stew with potatoes or other root vegetables.
+Once you have your rutabaga chopped up and ready to go, you can roast it or boil and mash it for a side dish, or you add it to a hearty soup or stew with potatoes or other root vegetables.